S.U.R.’s Portfolio

 Research supported by T-REX, Textile Recycling Excellence

 Much of my background as a clothing designer is related to practices of resistance, both conceptually and materially.
-Born and raised in a small and slow piece of land in South America, my approach is deeply shaped by the material and symbolic tensions between the Global South and the North.
+My approach is deeply shaped by the material and symbolic tensions between the Global North and South.
 Clothing design, with its imperatives of standardization and incessant push for both excessive material output and complete dematerialization, has had a lasting (cultural, economic, environmental) impact in the Global South.
-For me, this means that any garment, resource, or landscape is not just background, but an active fragment—a carrier of memory and meaning.
+For me, this means that any garment, resource, or landscape is not just background, but an active and affecting fragment.

 My graduation project focused on developing an exploratory practice connected to the poetics of the already-existing, embracing what has been deemed not valuable.
-This manifested into a re-design exploration of discarded second-hand clothing through an experimental collaging approach, related to emotional, associative material thinking.
-The work took shape through direct engagement with the materials; by adding and removing, stretching, twisting, folding, creasing, hand-sewing—while paying special attention to the feelings, impulses, desires, and the instinctive gestures that arose along the way.
-Journaling and photography served as essential tools to document and reflect on this evolving dialogue.
-The process was shaped by a deep interest in contiguity: in how elements exist in relation to one another, and in the spaces in-between.
+This manifested into a re-design exploration of discarded second-hand clothing through an experimental collaging approach, related to associative material thinking.
+The work took shape through direct engagement with the materials; by adding and removing, stretching, twisting, folding, hand-sewing—while paying special attention to the feelings, impulses, and the instinctive gestures that arose along the way.
+Journaling and photography served as tools to document and reflect on this evolving dialogue.

 Credits: Photography: Sofia Kulianu, Kristian Presnal.
 Model: Viivi Nguyen.
 Make-up & hair: Amy Gelera.
 Aalto University Näyttely25. / Photography: Aino Ahola.
 Models: Zainab Arowolo, Ella Lund.
 Make-up & hair: Kaisa Laitala.
 Assistant: Thekla Weißkopf. / Exhibition photography: Francisco Gonzalez Camacho.
 Creative Direction Näyttely25: Maarit Salolainen, Julia Valle. / Supported by T-REX, Textile Recycling Excellence.
 Second-hand clothing donated by UFF.